 (9) Resolve all other issues relating to the transfer of functions and funding to the counties to ensure the timely and efficient transfer of responsibility of the state highway system.

 SECTION 3.
 Transfer of functions, officers, and employees.
-All rights, powers, functions, and duties of the state department of transportation with respect to state highways are transferred to the county departments having jurisdiction over transportation services.
+Concurrent with the transfer of jurisdiction over highways to a county, all rights, powers, functions, and duties of the state department of transportation with respect to the transferred state highways shall be transferred to the county departments having jurisdiction over transportation services.